saarikabhasi/Cs50w-Wiki/README.md

 ### Markdown to HTML Conversion :

-Implemented the Markdown to HTML conversion without using any external libraries such as ***python-markdown2 package***
+Implementation of Markdown to HTML conversion.

 The File path is:
 - **encyclopedia/templatetags/markdown.py**